Tampa Child Custody Attorney – Time Sharing / Parental Responsibilities

 What used to be termed “child custody or visitation” is now typically referred to in Florida as timesharing.
 Shared parenting has been replaced with the assumption of sole custody and visitation.
 Although recommended, the courts however, do not assume to make a 50/50 presumption with regards to custody or time sharing.
 Attorney Sanchez has over two decades of experience as a Tampa Child Custody Attorney.
-His knowledge of Florida child custody laws before the change in 2008 as well as after, has afforded him extensive insight and experience in multiple jurisdictions and family law judges.
+His knowledge of Florida child custody laws before the change in 2008 as well as after, has afforded him extensive insight and experience in multiple jurisdictions and family law judges in Tampa Bay.
 Understanding how each court approaches various child custody matters is helpful to him and ultimately beneficial to the parents he represents.

 Parenting Plans in Florida

-In divorces or where unmarried couples have established paternity, a parenting plan becomes a part of the final court order.
+In divorces or where unmarried parents have established paternity, a parenting plan becomes a part of the final court order.
 Parenting plans are an essential part of your divorce, child support and paternity lawsuits.
 The courts lean towards equal time sharing and yet they still retain the authority to award sole parental responsibility as well as sole time sharing in very extreme cases.
 Child custody and time sharing matters can be resolved with ease or they can become quite complex.
 Tampa family law attorney Nilo J Sanchez has over two decades of representing parents in the Tampa Bay and is skilled in complex child custody cases.
 Helping parents to negotiate parenting plans including more challenging agreements such as long distant parenting plans and time sharing can be complex.
 Parental relocation matters can also initiate time sharing disputes.
 With the help of attorney Sanchez, the challenging aspects of time sharing or custody can be minimized, thus benefiting both parent and child.

 Best Interest of the Children – Florida Family Law & Time Sharing